Finsa-SC/Finsa-SC/README.md

 - 🧑🏻‍💻 I’m currently a student focused on computer science and artificial intelligence
 - 🔭 Currently working on local AI models and fine-tuning with LoRA (Mistral-based)
 - 🌱 Learning ML, DL, CV and more about AI
-- 🐧 Daily driver: Ubuntu, terminal-first workflow (I love CLI!)
+- 🐧 Daily driver: Arch Hyprland, terminal-first workflow (I love CLI!)
 - 🧠 I always look for knowledge every day
 - 🎯 My long-term goal is to work in the tech industry in Japan
 - 🐍 I really like the Python programming language